nus-cs2113-AY2425S1/ip/README.md

 - Tasks can be marked as completed or not completed.
 - You can delete tasks from the list when they are no longer needed.
-- The chatbot saves your tasks automatically, so they will be available the next time you start the program.
+- The chatbot saves your tasks automatically; hence, they will be available the next time you start the program.

 ### Example Interaction